Applied Equine Neuroscience and Functional Anatomy

 What To Expect

-This 5-day combo course brings us all together here at CSU for...
+This 5-day combo course brings us all together here at Colorado State University - Equine Science for...

 equine neuroscience and functional anatomy to give you a deeper, more practical understanding of the horse.
 Through complementary perspectives, you’ll explore how the horse’s brain and body influence behavior, movement, and learning.
 Expect clear explanations, real-world application, and thoughtful integration you can immediately apply to training, handling, and education — all grounded in ethical, horse-centered practice.